What are Accounting & Financial Services Careers?

 - Join the CMC Student Investment Fund

-- Volunteer to become the treasurer of any student-led club
+- Volunteer to become the treasurer of a student-led club or campus organization

 What should you know about Recruitment in Accounting & Financial Services?

-Larger financial services firms have a very structured recruitment process with defined timelines.
-Typically, recruitment for both internships and jobs in financial services occurs from March - September.
-There is a lot of on-campus recruitment during this time.
-Internships during the Junior summer are often used as a pipeline for offers at the beginning of the senior year.
+Larger financial services firms have a very structured recruitment process with defined timelines, with postings coming online 6-15 months in advance of the start date.
+Typically, recruitment for both internships and jobs in financial services occurs from March to September.
+There is a lot of on-campus and virtual recruitment during this time.
+Internships during the Junior summer are often used as a pipeline for offers at the beginning of the Senior year.
 Smaller, more niche and regional firms tend to be more flexible in their recruiting processes and timeline.
-Many summer sophomore diversity and leadership programs have deadlines during January.
+Many summer sophomore diversity and leadership programs have deadlines during the fall or January.

 Who's your Accounting & Financial Services Career Coach?